ohager/nanoflux/_posts/2016-04-22-comparisons.md

 Currently, all performance measuring is done server side using `nodejs`.
 I think it is slightly slower than Facebooks implementation, as __nanoflux__ uses a comfortable auto-binding, without verbose switch-case-statements like the Facebook version.
 Nevertheless, it should be fast enough :)

+> Note: __Nanoflux Fusion__ maintains immutable states, therefore it's runtime performance is implicitely worse than any implementation dealing with mutable states.